richardxu100/web-dev-stoga/README.md

 ## Introduction
 One of the most difficult parts of learning to code is finding the right resources to learn from.

-That's why I created this resource list, to help out anyone wishing to learn to code but confused on where to go.
+That's why we created this resource list, to help out anyone wishing to learn to code but confused on where to go.
 If you want to build a web app, desktop app, website, game, or even an [Android and IOS app](#advanced-react) , then this resource list is for you.

 ## Basic HTML, CSS, JavaScript